replicatedhq/help-center/content/guides/kubernetes-with-ship/introduction.md

 {{< linked_headline "About This Guide" >}}

-This guide will walk you through the process of taking an existing Kubernetes application, package it and distribute it in Replicated using [Replicated Ship](https://www.replicated.com/ship).
-For this guide, we will package and deliver a simple nginx application.
+This guide will walk you through the process of taking an existing Kubernetes application and packaging it so it can be distributed and managed with [Replicated Ship](https://www.replicated.com/ship).
+For this guide, we will walk through package and deliver a simple nginx application on Kubernetes.
 While this is a trivial example, Ship is designed to support large complex applications and has native support for [Helm charts](https://helm.sh) and [Kustomize](https://kustomize.io).

 ### Looking for Ship Open Source?

-This guide is for aimed at application vendors looking to distribute a [proprietary](#features-for-app-maintainers) application.
+This guide is for aimed at application vendors looking to enable your end customers to manage a [proprietary](#features-for-app-maintainers) application with Ship.
 If you are looking for an easier way to distribute or manage publicly available Kubernetes- or Helm-based applications, you may want to check out [Ship for Open Source](https://www.replicated.com/ship/oss).

 {{< linked_headline "Introduction to Replicated Ship" >}}